 Now be sure everybody knows who you are.
 Meet the bride, groom, the wedding party and others close to the planning.
 If there are security people, be sure they know who you are as well.
 If there is a need for passes or badges of any kind, be sure you have one well ahead of the wedding day.

 Part of networking with the key players includes getting some face time with others who may be supporting the wedding.
 Many weddings have a wedding planner who must know everything that is going to happen.
 Be sure he or she knows who you are and what you are going to do before you start disturbing their domain.
 It is also a great idea to meet the other photographers and do a bit of preliminary choreography so everybody can get their shots.
 Be aware that you really don’t want to do such a great job of videotaping the wedding that you damage the experience of the wedding guests.
 This all takes lots of planning.

 If they rehearse, you rehearse.
-The rehearsal is one of the great missed opportunities that wedding photographers and videographers have to step through the wedding with the party and plan where you are going to be.
+The rehearsal and rehearsal dinner are some of the great missed opportunities that wedding photographers and videographers have to step through the wedding with the party and plan where you are going to be.
 Now secure permission to be there as you never want to surprise a nervous bride or her mother.
 But if they know you are working as hard as they are to get ready, they will be thrilled and you may find them giving you directions on shots they want to be included in the video and where they want (and don’t want) you to be at strategic moments during the wedding.
 This information is gold on producing a high-quality video for your customers.